-- 2. The Code covers three main areas: - It sets out some general obligations regarding the behaviour of elected and co-opted members. - It explains how members should behave if they have a personal interest in an item of Council business. - It sets out rules requiring registration of interests for public inspection.
+- 2. The Code covers three main areas: - It sets out some general obligations regarding the behaviour of elected and co-opted - It explains how members should behave if they have a personal interest in an item of Council business - It sets out rules requiring registration of interests for public inspection short of the high standards expected of those in public life can damage the reputation of the Council and its members, even if it is not within the scope of the Code.
+The Code applies to elected councillors and it also applies to co-opted members.